EducationEcosystem/.github/profile/README.md

-We are a project-based online education platform that teaches people how to build products.
-Categories we cover include programming, game development, cybersecurity, artificial intelligence, data science and blockchain.
+<h2>We are a project-based online education platform that teaches people how to build products.
+Categories we cover include programming, game development, cybersecurity, artificial intelligence, data science and blockchain.</h2>

 https://www.education-ecosystem.com/